+The West Virginia University Nuclear Medicine Education Program has implemented the use of the Trajecsys Report System ®.
+This system is an electronic based program that contains the student's qualifying and competency forms, all evaluation forms, student handbook, clinical handbook, all didactic lecture materials, and serves to track attendance.
+This system has replaced the traditional paper forms and evaluations.
 The student is required to purchase access to this system for the duration of the 12-month program (a one-time fee of \$100 paid directly to Trajecsys®).